-The adaptation as a feedback law modifies the signal input filter such that the answer fuzzy filter system $\hat{y}(k)$ tends to desired signal y(k), generating changes in its states.
+The adaptation as a feedback law modifies the signal input filter, such that the answer fuzzy filter system $\hat{y}(k)$ tends to desired signal y(k), generating changes in its states.

-The fuzzy filter classifies its different levels operation respect to the membership functions set, for to give an specific response value in natural language in agreement to J{min} limited by ball radius γ in a metric sense [4].
+The fuzzy filter classifies its different levels operation respect to the membership functions set, gives a specific response value in natural language in agreement to J{min} (to see: (3)) limited by ball radius γ in a metric sense [4].

-Classification system response realized by fuzzy filter bounding parameters gains in agreement to distribution function (1), selecting the optimal criterion into the membership functions set considering that they are disjoint in a metric sense [13].
+Classification system response realized by fuzzy filter bounding parameters gains in agreement to distribution function in agreement to (1), selecting the optimal criterion into the membership functions set considering that they are disjoint in a metric sense [13].

-These regions permit to select into the knowledge base, the best values to adjust the input filter, considering the inference mechanisms.
-Inside of the Inference stage, the classification of the membership functions in agreement to [20] and [21] accomplishes the functional error respect to (1), in Borel sense.
+These regions permit to select into the knowledge base, the best values adjusting the input filter, considering the inference mechanisms.
+Inside of the Inference stage, the classification of the membership functions in agreement to [20] and [21] accomplishes the functional error respect to (1), in Borel sense [13].

-Each membership function established inside the

-distribution function error with range interval criterion (to see: (1)) based in the Lebesgue sense [17] permitting that each of them could be expressed in an iterate form describing in almost every point (to see: [6], [17], [10], and [12]).
+Each membership function is inside the distribution function error with range interval criterion (to see: (1)) based in the Lebesgue sense [17] permitting express each of them in an iterate form describing in almost every point (to see: [6], [17], [10], and [12]).